 “Is that your father?”
 Phil came up from behind, staring up at the statue alongside me.
 He took a couple more steps forward, checking out the statue that loomed over both of us.
 It didn’t hit me until a few seconds later in what he had said that it clinked in my mind.
 Taking a good look again, I could see the resemblance of my father.

 Phil folded his arm in front of him, frowning.
 “It is, and that is your mother.”
-He replied with confidence, making me wonder why a statue of my parents was even here of all places.
+He replied with confidence, making me wonder why my parents’ statue was even here of all places.
 Also, I was surprised that Phil was able to guess who it was.

 “Berry, my child.” the feminine voice spoke again, this time I knew exactly where the voice was coming from.
 My eyes became wide, stunned.

 “I just heard that…” Phil looked around nervously, realizing finally what I had said.
 “You heard that voice, too?”

 “Yea…” I shook my head furiously, confirming with him that we both weren’t going crazy.